FigureTechnologies/blockchain-explorer/README.md

 # Hyperledger Explorer

+This is Figure Technology version of blockchain explorer, meant to work with figure hyperledger fabric network

+TODO:dockerize

 Hyperledger Explorer is a simple, powerful, easy-to-use, highly maintainable, open source browser for viewing activity on the underlying blockchain network.

 ## Directory Structure